MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md

 ### <a name="what-you-need-to-know-before-assigning-communications-credits-licenses"></a>Wichtige Informationen vor dem Zuweisen von Guthaben für Kommunikationen

-- **Enterprise-E5 Kunden**:, auch wenn Ihre Benutzer Enterprise E5 Lizenzen zugewiesen sind, empfohlen, dass die **Kommunikation haben** Lizenzen zugewiesen.
+- **Enterprise E5-Kunden**: selbst wenn ihren Benutzern Enterprise E5-Lizenzen zugewiesen sind, empfehlen wir Ihnen weiterhin, Ihnen **Kommunikationsguthaben** -Lizenzen zuzuweisen.

 - **Next steps**: After you assign these licenses, you will need to get your phone numbers for your organization, and then assign those numbers to the people in your organization.
 For step-by-step instructions, see [Set up Calling Plans](/microsoftteams/set-up-calling-plans).